-\textbf{DPAP in DNNs.} For traditional DNNs, we employed the simple neuron with RELU activation function.
-The cross-entropy loss function was used to evaluate error, and the standard BP was used to update the network weight.
-Corresponding to SNNs, the neural spiking trace of the neuron in DNNs was defined as the output of the neurons after activation function.
-For the fully connected layer
+For traditional DNNs, we employed the RELU activation function and the cross-entropy loss function.
+Since DNNs do not have temporal dimension information which is distinct from SNNs, we only prune synapses and neurons in the spatial dimension.
+Besides, the neural spiking trace of the neuron in DNN is defined as the output of the neuron after activation function.
+For the fully connected layer:

-For the convolution layer with $C\times N\times N$ neurons
+For the convolution layer with $C\times N\times N$ neurons:

 where $x_{j}^{f-1}$ and $x_{j}^{c-1}$ is the inputs of the layer.